casey/just/README.md

 `just` is a handy way to save and run commands.

-Commands are stored in a file called `justfile` with a syntax inspired by `make`:
+Commands are stored in a file called `justfile` with syntax inspired by `make`:

 ```make
 test-all: build